Coroner’s Inquests – A Guide for Learners

 - If asked a question in a confrontational manner, do not become defensive, answer as fully and simply as possible

 - Acknowledge the family at the inquest.
-The inquest will be stressful and upsetting for them
+The inquest will be stressful and upsetting for them.
+At the end of your evidence you may wish to offer condolences to the family if it is appropriate.

 - If your evidence is complex or difficult to explain, consider the use of props (equipment) or diagrams.
 This can be discussed at a pre-inquest meeting.